jstranberg/geoloc-util/README.md

 ## Installation

-In a terminal, run chmod and the setup script with your OpenWeather API key:
+In a terminal, run chmod and the setup script with your OpenWeather API key (no quotes):

 ```bash
 chmod +x setup.sh